Site present – how to read this site (literally)

 Exceptions from all these rules are made where singers transliterated their own names in a different way (thinking of Hvorostovsky, who would be Khvorostovskij in my system), except where – which goes only for very few names – they used different transliterations for every country where they sang: Chaliapine, Chaliapin, Schaljapin... becomes, strictly sticking to the system, Shaljapin on this site.

 Finally, alphabetical order... a mystery to too many!
 The computer has totally ruined every sense of alphabetical order, always treating blank spaces like unsurmountable obstacles that inhibit alphabetical progress.
 That's completely wrong!!
 It has become customary to see "alphabetical" lists of, say, names that list first all "Di Xxx" names, and then the "Dixxx" ones, like in "Di Bernardo – Di Mazzei – Di Stefano – Di Tommaso – Dianni – Dister".
 Customary yes, but still painfully wrong; correct alphabetical order totally ignores all blank spaces, so it's "Dianni – Di Bernardo – Di Mazzei – Di Stefano – Dister – Di Tommaso".
-Same goes for aria/song titles: "Abbandonata" comes before (and not, like your computer fancies, after) "A buon mercato", because "A buon mercato" has to be sorted as if it were written "Abuonmercato".
+Same goes for aria/song titles: "Abbandonata" comes before (and not, like your computer fancies, after) "A buon mercato", because "A buon mercato" has to be sorted as if it was written "Abuonmercato".

 A very special case is the Dutch tussenvoegsel, the ubiquitous "prefix" in Dutch names: de, van, van de, van der... in the Dutch-speaking part of Belgium, it is considered in alphabetical order; in the Netherlands, it isn't.
 So somebody called Van der Heyden will be filed under V in Belgium, but under H in the Netherlands.
 On this site, I'm following the respective rules, and sort Belgian singers the Belgian way, and Dutch singers the Dutch way.